rlvsk/7nm-FinFET-workshop/Module 1/README.md

 ---

-## 5. Workshop Learnings Covered in this Module
+## 5. Learnings Covered in this Module
 - Understanding why 7nm moved from planar to Fin-based transistors
 - Exploring the scaling challenges for ultra-high compute systems
 - Learning how transistor and interconnect improvements differ in purpose